Last revised: January 2024

 SECTION 8.4.
 Depositories.
-All funds received by GCC shall be credited to GCC and placed in depositories approved by the Board of Directors.
+All funds received by GCC shall be credited to GCC and placed in depositories approved by the Executive Committee.

-SECTION 8.4.
+SECTION 8.5.
 Checks, Drafts and Notes.
-All checks, drafts or other orders for the payment of money, notes or other evidence of indebtedness issued in the name of GCC shall be signed by such Officer or Officers or agent or agents as the Board of Directors may from time to time designate.
+All checks, drafts or other orders for the payment of money, notes or other evidence of indebtedness issued in the name of GCC shall be signed by such Officer or Officers or agent or agents as the Executive Committee may from time to time designate.

-SECTION 8.5.
+SECTION 8.6.
 Bond.
-The Board of Directors may, in its discretion, require the bonding of all Officers and staff members having access to the funds of GCC, the cost of which shall be at the expense of GCC.
+The Executive Committee may, in its discretion, require the bonding of all Officers and staff members having access to the funds of GCC, the cost of which shall be at the expense of GCC.

-SECTION 8.6.
+SECTION 8.7.
 Capital Stock.
-GCC, not being organized for direct gain and being a nonprofit organization organized under the laws of the State of (designate here) relating to such organizations, has no capital stock and no certificates of shares shall be issued.
+GCC, not being organized for direct gain and being a nonprofit organization organized under the laws of the State of Florida relating to such organizations, has no capital stock and no certificates of shares shall be issued.

-SECTION 8.7.
+SECTION 8.8.
 Gifts.
-The Board of Directors may accept on behalf of GCC any contribution, gift, bequest or devise for general purposes or for any special purpose of GCC.
-Gifts given in trust shall be administered as stipulated by the Board of Directors.
+The Executive Committee may accept on behalf of GCC any contribution, gift, bequest or devise for general purposes or for any special purpose of GCC.
+Gifts given in trust shall be administered as stipulated by the Executive Committee.

-SECTION 8.8.
+SECTION 8.9.
 Contracts.
-Except as otherwise provided in these Bylaws, the Board of Directors may authorize any officer or agent to enter into any contract or execute and deliver any instrument in the name and on behalf of the GCC, and such authority may be general or confined to a specific instance.
-Unless so authorized by the Board of Directors, no officer, employee, agent or representative shall have any power or authority to bind the GCC by any contract or engagement, or to pledge its credit, or render it liable pecuniarily for any purpose or to any amount.
+Except as otherwise provided in these Bylaws, the Executive Committee may authorize any officer or agent to enter into any contract or execute and deliver any instrument in the name and on behalf of the GCC, and such authority may be general or confined to a specific instance.
+Unless so authorized by the Executive Committee, no officer, employee, agent or representative shall have any power or authority to bind the GCC by any contract or engagement, or to pledge its credit, or render it liable pecuniarily for any purpose or to any amount.

 AMENDMENT OF BYLAWS AND